grok-ai/nn-template/docs/features/bestpractices.md

 # Tooling

-The template configures are the tooling necessary for a modern python project.
+The template configures are the tooling necessary for a modern Python project.

 These include: